Andrew Lang waving while on a hike

 Gentle Changemaker

-Here’s a bit about me in three stories:
+Here’s a bit about me in four stories:

-Story 1: The Tension of a Conflicted Inner and Outer Life
+Story 1: The Tension of Living Two Lives

 Story 2: Feeling the Need to Do More, Bigger, Better